aws-controllers-k8s/community/docs/design/proposals/resource-reference/cross-api-group.md

 If no service name is provided, it defaults to AWS service name of the controller where `generator.yaml` exists.
 See [how to add resource reference](#generatoryaml-example)

-### Generating Service Controller (AWS Service Team)
+### 2. Generating Service Controller (AWS Service Team)
 * Apart from updating `generator.yaml` file as mentioned [here](#generatoryaml-example),
-service teams will also need to update `go.mod` file to include ACK service controller repository whose resource will be referenced.
+service teams will also need to update `go.mod` file to include ACK service controller repository whose resource(s) will be referenced.
-For example: To able to resolve `SecurityGroup` resource from `ec2-controller`, `go.mod` file in `apigatewayv2-controller` will need to add `github.com/aws-controllers-k8s/ec2-controller` as dependency
+For example: To resolve *SecurityGroup* resource from ec2-controller, `go.mod` file in apigatewayv2-controller will need to add `github.com/aws-controllers-k8s/ec2-controller` as dependency.
-* Apart from updating `go.mod` file, there are no changes in code-generation steps.
-Service teams can execute `make build-controller` from `code-generator` repo to generate service controller source code.
+* Apart from updating `go.mod` file, there are no new changes in code-generation steps.
+Service teams can execute `make build-controller` from *code-generator* repo to generate service controller source code.

-### Running Service Controller (ACK Customer)
+### 3. Running Service Controller (ACK Customer)
 * There will be no changes in installation steps if customers do not use the Reference fields which refer to resource from another service controller.
-* If customer wants to refer resource from another service controller, it will be customer's responsibility to install that controller in same namespace.
+* If customer wants to refer resource(s) from another service controller, it will be customer's responsibility to install that controller in same namespace.
-* Another section will be added in ACK documentation on `how to refer resources across service controllers` to guide the customers.
+* Another section will be added in ACK documentation on `How To Refer Resources Across Service Controllers` to guide the customers.

 ## Low Level Implementation

-### Reference Config
+### 1. Reference Config
-* A new field `ServiceName` will be introduced to find the AWS service name of controller where the resource will be referred from.
+* A new optional field `ServiceName` will be introduced to find the AWS service name of controller where the resource will be referred from. `ServiceName` is preferred over `APIGroup` because it is less cognitive load for service teams when updating `generator.yaml` file.
-* This will be an optional field.
-When missing, the ServiceName will default to AWS service name of controller where `generator.yaml` exists.
+* When `ServiceName` field is missing, it will default to AWS service name of controller where `generator.yaml` exists.
-* This field is used to generate the `APIGroup` for reading the referred resource.
 ```go
 type ReferencesConfig struct {
 + // ServiceName mentions the AWS service name where referenced 'Resource' exists.